 If you make the election to deduct preproductive expenses for plants, any gain you realize when disposing of the plants is ordinary income up to the amount of the preproductive expenses you deducted.
 Also, the alternative depreciation rules apply to property placed in service in any tax year your election is in effect.
-Unless you obtain the consent of the IRS, you must make this election for the first tax year in which you engage in a farming business involving the production of property subject to the capitalization rules.
-You may not revoke this election without the consent of the IRS.
+Unless you obtain IRS consent, you must make this election for the first tax year in which you engage in a farming business involving the production of property subject to the capitalization rules.
+You may not revoke this election without IRS consent.